hostmaster/ansible-btsync/README.md

 ansible-btsync
 ==============

-Ansible playbooks for deploing and updating btsync nodes
+Ansible playbooks for deploying and updating btsync nodes All code is Ubuntu specific